 Petitions for any other variations in the course and distribution requirements can be considered only after the completion of the first year of residence.

 No course with a grade lower than B- will be counted toward the thirteen course requirement.
 A 3.0 gpa is the minimum required, and usually will not be sufficient for advancement toward a degree.

 A student who transfers into the Ph.D. program must take at least eight regularly scheduled graduate courses in the Philosophy Department.
-No decision either as to how much credit to grant a student for work elsewhere or as to what distribution requirements such work satisfies will be made until the student has been in residence for two terms and has completed two units of 600 (if offered) and five (or six) other courses.
+No decision either as to how much credit to grant a student for work elsewhere or as to what distribution requirements such work satisfies will be made until the student has been in residence for two terms and has completed PHIL 600 (if offered) and five (or six) other courses.
 Transfer credits that result in course load reduction and hence the expected duration of a student's program will be accompanied by corresponding reduction in the student's units of funding.

 In their first six semesters of residence, students must consult with the Graduate Chair concerning course selection each term.
 Permission of the Graduate Chair is required to enroll in 699.
 Students are encouraged also to consult faculty in their prospective fields concerning the body of course work needed to prepare them for specialized study.
 Only the Graduate Chair may approve final course selection and certify fulfillment of the distribution requirement.
 Further, only the Graduate Chair may interpret deadlines for the satisfaction of subsequent requirements, extending into the dissertation stage.
 Individual faculty members, including the student's supervisor, cannot excuse students from deadlines for completing work that are established by the Graduate Group and conveyed by the Graduate Chair.